frank-mendez/doc-app-fe/README.md

 # Doctor Appointment Booking

-A backend service for an appointment booking system that focus on Medical Doctors.
+A Frontend service appointment booking system that focus on Medical Doctors.
 The system can be use on small, medium, and enterprise level of medical facilities like clinics, hospitals and laboratories.

 ## Features

-- Authentication using JWTStategy
-- Email Verification using AWS SES
-- Forgot Password
-- Reset Password
+- User can register as Patient or Doctor
+- Doctors can add Profile details and schedule
+- Patients can create an appointment with specific doctor
+- Doctors can accept or reject appointment
+- Patients can rate the experience of the appointment
+- Doctor can add notes based on the appointment

 ## Tech Stack

-**Backend:** NestJS, MongoDB, Mongoose, JWT, Authentication: NestJS Passport Strategy: LocalStrategy and JwtStrategy

-**DevOps:** Docker, Serverless
+**Client:** React, Typescript, Ant Design, Bootstrap, Redux, Redux Toolkit, React Router Dom, RTK Query

 ## Documentation